Learner1729/enpm808x_finalproject/README.md

 The SIP Process followed is detailed in a spreadsheet, click on the link to access it: [SIP](https://docs.google.com/spreadsheets/d/1nMbX9Id-yYUnSFjK3-XCJu1AtMnWx-2TkpUoiuIMqgM/edit?usp=sharing)

 ## <a name="present"></a> Presentation
+The project presentation is made using google presentation slides, click on the link to access it: [Presentation](https://docs.google.com/presentation/d/1P-7ZiaSU_TAKtFjx63iGmTSdBFGq3v5k5EBiq1V8JrM/edit?usp=sharing)

 ## <a name="class"></a> Class Diagram
 <p align="center">